Looking For quality elementary resources? Click here ➔

 And these catapults would be an absolute hit with any middle school grade!

-Valentine Card Exchanges
+Valentine’s Day Card Exchanges

-This year our students aren’t allowed to distribute cards with their classmates, so I’ve created a Virtual Valentine activity to make up for this.
+This year, our students aren’t allowed to distribute cards with their classmates, so I’ve created a Virtual Valentine activity to make up for this.

-You can grab it FREE right here:
+You can grab it FREE right here!

 Big Helpers to Little Kids

-When I was a primary teacher, I LOVED having the older students visit my classroom to support my little ones with more challenging activities.
+As a primary teacher, I LOVED having the older students visit my classroom to support my little ones with more challenging activities.
 Spread the love and reach out to a primary class to create an art masterpiece like this one:

-Photo of handprint art
+Photo of handprint art for Valentine's Day

-Photo of handprint art
+Photo of handprint art for Valentine's Day

-Creative Valentine Writing
+Creative Valentine’s Day Writing

 We’ve connected to math and science, and finally, I’d like to share a free “Would You Rather” writing prompt resource with you!
 My kids are obsessed with these questions.
 We start every day with one.